-This page describes how your Cloud Memorystore for Redis instance behaves during scaling.
+This page describes how your Memorystore for Redis instance behaves during scaling.
 To learn how to scale a Redis instance, see Scaling Redis Instances.

 Depending on the instance's tier, scaling an instance has performance and storage implications for your application.
 There are also some limitations to scaling instances based on the amount of memory that is currently in use.
-This section describes how scaling an instance can affect your application and when you can scale an instance.
+This page describes how scaling an instance can affect your application and when you can scale an instance.

 When you scale a Standard Tier instance, expired keys are not synced.
 If you have expired keys in your Redis instance before you scale, you will have fewer keys after the instance is scaled.